yangrc1234/UE4-Details-Workspace/README.md

 3. Open the window, you should see:
 ![](Images/FirstOpen.png)

-4. Drag any asset/actor onto the window.
+4. Create tab for your object.
-    * If it has no sub-object(Component), a Detail tab will be created.
+    * Drag any asset/actor onto the window to add it.
-    * Otherwise, you will need to select what to add in the menu.
+    * Select actor in World Outliner normally, a button will appear allowing you to add its component.

 5. Change the layout as you like.